-The study of language variation has revealed how people use, evaluate and perceive language and speech.
+The study of language variation has revealed how people use, evaluate and perceive language and speech, and it has contributed significantly to theories on language change.
 The first major sociolinguistic investigation was by William Labov in the 1960s.
 He looked at the use of English in New York department stores and found that people adjusted their speech to listeners, for various reasons.
 Most importantly, he proved that pronunciation variation that seemed random was in fact quite systematic, and predictable on the basis of speaker characteristics and social circumstances.
 Many other investigations into English and other languages have since been performed, all of which have had their own angle: evaluation, perception, description, and various others.
-Sex, social class, and age have been the most important variables studied, but other variables have also been investigated.
-In this MA course, sociolinguistic articles – mainly on English language variation – will be discussed, as well as relevant sociolinguistic theory.
-Through real-life examples and small-scale experiments, students will be exposed to sociolinguistic research.
+Sex, social class, and age have been the most important variables studied, but less straightforward variables have also been investigated, such as various types of mobility.